Samratghosh2004/photo-editor/README.md

 - ### Filters and Effects:
  Add a creative touch to your photos with a diverse collection of filters and effects.
 From vintage vibes to modern aesthetics, there's something for everyone.

-- ### Text and Stickers:
- Personalize your photos by adding text or stickers.
-Choose from a selection of fonts and fun stickers to make your images uniquely yours.

 - ### Collage Maker:
 Combine multiple photos into a single collage using our intuitive collage maker.
 Customize layouts and experiment with different arrangements.